 The short-term, dopamine-driven feedback loops we’ve created are destroying how society works.… No civil discourse, no cooperation; misinformation, mistruth.
 And it’s not an American problem— this is not about Russian ads.
 This is a global problem.… I feel tremendous guilt.
 I think we all knew in the back of our minds—even though we feigned this whole line of, like, there probably aren’t any bad unintended consequences.
 I think in the back, deep, deep recesses of, we kind of knew something bad could happen.… So we are in a really bad state of affairs right now, in my opinion.
 It is eroding the core foundation of how people behave by and between each other.
 And I don’t have a good solution.
 My solution is I just don’t use these tools anymore.
 I haven’t for years.Chamath Palihapitiya, former vice president of user growth at Facebook

-What is dopamine-driven feedback loop and how is it similar to the effect of cocaine?
+What is a dopamine-driven feedback loop and how is it similar to the effect of cocaine?

 Cocaine increases the organic chemicals in our brain that work as neurotransmitters like dopamine, serotonin, and norepinephrine.
 It acts in the reward center or limbic system of our brain, which regulates our ability to feel pleasure and causes to release dopamine that makes us feel good.
 Simultaneously it blocks the reuptake of the neurotransmitters and causes them to float between the two nerve cells, the presynaptic neuron(one that released it) and the postsynaptic neuron(the one received it).